 The Authority remains committed to improving service levels through its continuous improvement program.

-During 2019-20, the Authority has continued to promote the use of electronic transactions and continued to enhance its transactional website.
-From 9 December 2019, the RTBA has required licensed estate agents to complete electronic transactions on RTBA Online.
+During 2020-21, the Authority has continued to promote the use of electronic transactions and continued to enhance its transactional website.
 Uptake of the electronic transactions has been very strong as described in the earlier sections.